jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 Even if developers take every effort to call `release(…)` consistently, there’s still the issue of another developer adding a return before the `release(…)` or a premature Exception that bails out of the method before `release(…)` has been called.

 This is an insidious resource/memory leak.
 The code will work even when `release(…)` is not called, so any issues are unlikely to be caught with testing.
 The code will still work in production, for a while, but resources and memory will be leaking.
 Resource exhaustion won’t manifest like a tire blowout while driving on the highway.
-It will manifest like a slowly leaking flat tire in the parking lot.
+It will manifest like a slowly leaking tire in the parking lot.

 ## What Other Tools Are in our Toolbox?
 __CAVEAT: I have not been a C++ developer for over 10 years, and I was using an old release of C++ even then.
 Mechanisms for C++ resource management may have changed quite a bit since then.
 What I’m about to describe may not be current state of the art.__

 C++ has an idiom called [Resource Allocation Is Instantiation (RAII)](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).
 It’s a horrible name, but it’s a great technique.
 Unlike Java, C++ allocates local objects on the call stack.
-When the call stack pops, the deconstructor for any local objects is called, and their resources are restored.
+When the call stack pops, the deconstructor for any local object is called, and their resources are restored.
 This happens on any return or a thrown Exception.

 I leveraged RAII along with Proxy to eliminate the burden of the client code having to call `release(…)`.
 Here’s the basic design:
 * `Client` no longer needs to be concerned about `Factory.acquire()` and more importantly, it’s no longer concerned about `Factory.release(…)`. `Client` does not even know that `Factory` exists.
 * The `Client` manages its `FeatureAPI` instance as it would any other instance.
 In the C++ example, this would probably be as a local object on the call stack.
 But even if the `Client` code developer decided to `new()` the `FeatureAPI`, then the developer would also be taking on the responsibility to `delete` it as well.
 Regardless, these are techniques that are in the first chapters of every C++ introduction book written.
 Memory management is no longer a specialized case.
 It’s the language standard.
 * `FeatureAPI` is a proxy.
 It delegates to `Factory` to acquire and release its Feature attribute.
 * When `FeatureAPI` is popped off the stack, it will release its Feature attribute.
 * __NOTE: I designed this long before I understood [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) and [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
 Therefore, it violates some of those principles.
-For example, the `Client` still has an indirect dependency upon every element in the entire design.
+For example, the `Client` has an indirect dependency of every element in the entire design.
 It’s more difficult to unit test it in isolation.
-Other design modifications may address this, but I’m not going to concern myself with them now.__
+Other design modifications may address this, but I’m not going to concern myself with them in this blog.__

 <img src="/assets/ProxyRAII.png" alt="Factory with acquire() and release()" width = "80%" align="center" style="padding-right: 20px;">

 ## Java RAII?
 I leveraged RAII often when I was a C++ developer.
 It was useful for more than just memory management.
 It was useful for any operations that came in open()/close() pairs, such as mutexes, database locks, etc.

 I wanted to continue using it even when I moved to a Java environment.
 I remember putting resource recovery code in `finalize()`, without quite understanding what I was doing.
 C++ developers who move to Java often think of `finalize()` as the Java destructor, but that’s not quite the case.
 It’s called when an object is cleaned in garbage collection, not when it goes out of scope.
-There’s no guarantee that garbage collection will ever happen. `finalize()` has been deprecated, since it’s misused so often, including knuckleheads like me.
+There’s no guarantee that garbage collection will ever happen. `finalize()` has been deprecated, since it’s misused so often, including by knuckleheads like me.

 For the most part, we don’t need to worry about memory in Java, but what about open()/close() concepts in Java that aren’t memory?